okmoses/text-passives/README.md

     docker build -t text-passives-image .
     docker run -d --name text-passives -p 1234:80 text-passives-image // (replace 1234 with the port you want the container to expose)

+## Listen port
+By default w/no intervention the service will listen on port 80 and expose port 80 on the container.
+If run locally, map 80 to a different external port to avoid conflicts.
+To set a different listen port on the service and expose a different port from the container, pass the API_LISTEN_PORT build argument with a port value to docker build.
+This is required when building for non-local deployment.

 ## Stop/destroy